hexthedev/OpenAi-Api-Unity/README.md

 1. Read the Quick Start section below to see a basic example of how to use the wrapper
 2. Refer to the [Documentation](https://github.com/hexthedev/OpenAi-Api-Unity/tree/main/Documentation) for a more detailed explanation of the library

-### A Word on Testing
+### What is and isn't tested
 I've tested the list below.
-Testing for all other usecases will come with time, if I still decide to use OpenAI Beta API in Unity for projects
+Testing for all other usecases will come with time
 * Editor scripts and editor windows using async versions of API calls
 * Coroutine api calls in Play Mode
   * I have not tested builds, but should work since it's really just Native C#.
 Any issues will likely be platform related.
 * Unit Tested basic usecases and any issue I found along the way, to ensure stability
 * Only tested on a Windows machine.
 If Linux/Mac authentication dosen't work as expected, please let me know.
+* I do not have an orgnaization, I have not been able to test the organization key functionality during authentication

 # Quick Start